 Senate Bill 153 includes multiple provisions targeting immigrant communities in North Carolina.
 These provisions include:

-• Requiring the Department of Public Safety, Department of Adult Correction, State Highway Patrol, and State Bureau of Investigation to enter into a 287(g) agreement with ICE.
+• Requiring state law enforcement agencies to enter into a 287(g) agreement with ICE.
 This agreement would require these departments to try and determine whether an individual they are interacting with is a U.S. citizen or has legal status.
 If the individual's status cannot be determined, ICE must be contacted.
 In the case that the person is undocumented, the agencies must cooperate with requests from ICE.

 • Waiving certain aspects of governmental immunity for local governments that fail to comply with anti-sanctuary ordinances.